Thank you for your response

 In respect of import of online information and database access or retrieval services (OIDAR) by unregistered, non-taxable recipients, the supplier located outside India will be responsible for payment of taxes.
 The service provider (or intermediary as the case may be) will be required to take a single registration for paying IGST under the Simplified Registration Scheme to be notified by the Government.
 Either he will have to take registration or he will have to appoint a person in India to pay GST.
 Read here for registration process of OIDAR

 The person receiving any such services i.e. OIDAR should pay the IGST to the government only if he is registered under GST as a taxable person.

 The peculiarity of OIDAR service is that it can be provided online from a remote location outside India.

+This gives the overseas suppliers of such services an unfair tax advantage if their services are left out of the tax net.
 Again, as the service provider is located overseas and might not have a presence in India, the compliance becomes difficult.
 So, the government has a simplified scheme of registration for such service providers located outside India.

 |Supply||Receiver||Place of supply|